FALL CREEK RESIDENCE

 Design Team: Chris Moulder, AIA; Ben Weisbeck, Bryan Gleason, Andrew Dillion

 Ted and JoAnne Wong inherited the property from Ling Tung, the longtime head Maestro of the Grand Teton Music Festival.
-The rustic home was originally owned and built in the 70’s by a handyman.
-The building best represented his work as a hodgepodge of materials, shapes and a dozen elevations that together formed a log cabin on top of a hill.
+The house was originally owned and built in the 70’s by a handyman.
+The building best represented his work as a hodgepodge of materials, shapes and a dozen elevations that, together, formed a log cabin on top of a hill.
 It was hobbit-like with low, cramped, ceilings, yet it illustrated how homes of the valley were built in that era when people would carve living space into every nook and cranny to have more room to hide away for the winter season.

 Instead of renovating, starting anew resolved any issues with plumbing and electrical, straightened the walls and floors so that they were plumb, level and square, and made it easier to add the 2-car garage.
 The home now is code-compliant with a new concrete foundation and structural steel that can withstand high winds and snow loads.
-Starting fresh gave the design team and the owners the creative opportunity to create a home that has an open floor plan and many outdoor entertaining areas that take into consideration the owners’ lifestyle.
+Thus the design team and the owners had the creative opportunity to create a home with an open floor plan and many outdoor entertaining areas that take into consideration the owners’ lifestyle.